The new elevator under construction in the Monumento a la Revolución, México DF (f. excelsior.com.mx).

 Being in Mexico DF two weeks ago attending the 11th Docomomo International conference, "Living in the Urban Modernity", I kept asking every cab driver that took me up and down the city between my hotel and the UNAM, his opinion about this quite an urban and modern polemic.
 "Why did they wait until the last minute to speak?", said one.
 "I don´t know.
 The works were already well advanced when they made the complaint public, only a month and a half from the actual celebration of the Bicentennial!", claimed another.
 "They spoke late, but they are right", sadly added a third.
 And I could observe -with equal sadness-, that this was absolutely true.
 Far in the distance, the massive and colossal Art Déco volumes of the Monumento a la Revolución stood monumentally in the middle of the Avenida Juárez, with the visible vast cloud of the restoration´s scaffoldings partially hiding the vertical steel structure of the new elevator.

-Detail of elevator arriving to the cupola (photo from lacronica.com.mx)
+Detail of elevator arriving to the cupola (f. lacronica.com.mx).

 The feature, to be entirely covered in glass, was calculated to offer room for 22 persons, and is supposed to be transparent enough to be felt as almost invisible.
 Or so think its architects, Enrique Lastra, chief restorer of the Convent of Santo Domingo de Guzmán in Oaxaca, and restaurateur Carlos Obregón Formoso, the son of renowned architect and author of the monument, Carlos Obregón Santacilia.
 Responding to the heavy criticism, on August 21st the architects argued publicly that the structure of the glass elevator, being isolated from the major structure of the monument, "respects perfectly the monument´s integrity, helping to exalt the unique spatial experience of the building".
 But, on the other hand, as ICOMOS and the IEE experts sustain, the unique spatial experience of the building is only "the space covered by a dome, which is its quintessential space.
 And once this space is interfered, the whole monument is over", adding: "The problem is that they (the architects and the government) do not want to understand that the monument is comprised by its arches, its dome and its towers, but also by its space.
 To make things worse, the elevator was risen to the dome level, breaking an original 1930s railing that Carlos Obregón Santacilia had designed himself in order to build the elevator´s landing.
 And they did it to give access to that mechanism, instead of repairing the existing elevator", they reported.